agrc/stub-module/README.md

 ...after cloning the repository.

-For now, this will not work with ESRI's built version of dojo (3.2) because they haven't included the `dojo-undef-api` has feature in their build which means that we can't use `require.undef`.
-Hopefully they'll include this in the future.
+This will not work for the [ESRI JSAPI](http://help.arcgis.com/en/webapi/javascript/arcgis/) prior to version 3.4.
+However, at 3.4 they turned on the `dojo-undef-api` has tag and it works great!